Things to do in Katherine Gorge, Northern Territory

 The beauty of Katherine Gorge

-Katherine Gorge is made up of thirteen gorges carved through ancient sandstone by the Katherine River.
+Katherine Gorge is made up of thirteen gorges carved through 12 km of ancient sandstone by the Katherine River.
 These gorges have great ceremonial significance to the local Jawoyn people, who are custodians of Nitmiluk National Park.

 Katherine Gorge Cruise